DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: To restore a displayed setting to its default value (factory, or by last saved program), hold **left Ctrl** key (**left Command** key on MacOS X computers), then press the relevant **L1 ~ L5** (left-side) momentary button!

 A program always includes:
-- Its name (default, or defined when saving.
-Limited to 16 characters, see above for allowed characters).
+- Its name (default, or defined when saving).
+Limited to 16 characters, see above for allowed character set.
 - X and Y coordinates of the physical joystick.
 - All MIX ENVelope settings, including rates and loop.
 - All four oscillators (A, B, C, and D) settings.